 Before recording I asked him, “Hey, do you want to address what's going on?
 When is this going to air?”
 He said, “Well, we'll air it next week.
 We're talking about messaging.
 Let's get right down to business.”
 So that was great.
 By making it timely, the podcast episode got bumped up even closer in the queue, which is awesome.

-The reason that he invited me back to be a second time podcast guest was because the first time I showed up, I fully showed up.
+The reason he invited me back to be a second time podcast guest was because the first time I showed up, I fully showed up.
 How?
 By sharing with my list.
 Talking about it.
 Sending him listener traffic.
-That's why podcast hosts have guests – it’s so we can bring each other traffic.
+That's why podcast hosts have guests – it’s so we can bring each other people.

 I'm always looking for a way to make it a win for the host.
 He had me back because one of my episodes last year was popular with his listeners.
 It was one of the best episodes because I promoted it.
 That part is really important.